esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/workflow-template.md

 - [ ] Keyboard testing
 - [ ] Check heading and landmark structure
 - [ ] Scan each page with Axe Devtools
-	- [ ] Take notes of any issues it finds
+	- [ ] Take notes of any issues it finds (especially critical ones)
+		- [ ] For the found issues: include links to relevant guideline documentation
 - [ ] Check colour contrast (with Colour Contrast Analyzer)
 - [ ] Repeat the user flow at different viewport sizes
 	- [ ] Take screenshots of pages at device widths where things could be improved (use developer tools to simulate different viewports)